Kludges/nibblestan/README.md

 -  Tested on Nibbleblog 4.0.3
 -  Syntax Highlighting Support using Rainbow.js

-Nibbleblog is great if you just need a basic blog with.
+Nibbleblog is great if you just need a basic blog.
 It's a flatfile blog written in PHP.
 It can be integrated with a Database if needed.

 [http://www.nibbleblog.com/](http://www.nibbleblog.com/ "Nibbleblog Website")